Sleeping in Airports

 Taxi

 Licensed taxis are recognized by their yellow and white colour.
 Taxis are located to the right of the international arrivals terminal.
-At the taxi booths, travellers indicate their destination and then vouchers are printed indicating the price they have to pay.
+At the taxi booths, travellers indicate their destination, and vouchers are printed to indicate the price they have to pay.

 This guide is for informational purposes only to assist with your planning.
 All information, including rates and hours, is subject to change at any time without notice.
 The information in this airport guide is based on information collected and/or received from the airports, lounges, hotels, transportation providers, and their websites.
 We are not representatives of any of the above-mentioned service providers.
 To report errors or to add/update any items mentioned in the guide: update the airport guide or write a review.